On braids and links up to link-homotopy: Clasper calculus up to link-homotopy

-\end{cor} \begin{proof}[Idea of proof] The result of \cite{HabiroClasp} used here are up to \emph{$C_k$-equivalence}, that is, up to claspers of degree up to $k$.
+\end{prop} \begin{proof}[Idea of proof] The result of \cite{HabiroClasp} used here are up to \emph{$C_k$-equivalence}, that is, up to claspers of degree up to $k$.
 The key observation is that, by construction, all such higher degree claspers have same support as the initial ones, hence they are claspers with repeats.
 Lemma \ref{lemfeuilledouble} then allows to delete them up to link-homotopy. \end{proof}

-\begin{rmq} Lemma \ref{lemfeuilledouble} combined with Corollary \ref{lemclaspcalculus} give us some further results: \begin{enumerate}[-] \item First, statement $(4)$ implies that if $|\supp(T)\cap \supp(S)|\geq1$ then we can realize crossing changes between the edges of $T$ and $S$. \item Moreover, if $|\supp(T)\cap \supp(S)|\geq2$ thanks to statement (2) we can also exchange the leaves of $T$ and $S$. \item Furthermore, statement (3) allows crossing changes between $T$ and a component of $\theta$ in the support of $T$ \end{enumerate} Indeed, in each case the clasper $\tilde T$ involved in the corresponding statement has repeats and can thus be deleted up to link-homotopy. \end{rmq} \begin{prop} \cite{HabiroClasp} Let $T_I$, $T_H$, $T_X$ be three parallel copies of a given simple clasper that coincide everywhere outside a three ball where they are as shown in Figure \ref{IHX}.
-Then $T_I\cup T_H\cup T_X\sim\emptyset$.
-We say that $T_I$, $T_H$ and $T_X$ \emph{verify the IHX relation}.
+\begin{rmq} Lemma \ref{lemfeuilledouble} combined with Proposition \ref{lemclaspcalculus} gives us some further results: \begin{enumerate}[-] \item First, statement $(4)$ implies that if $|\supp(T)\cap \supp(S)|\geq1$ then we can realize crossing changes between the edges of $T$ and $S$. \item Moreover, if $|\supp(T)\cap \supp(S)|\geq2$ thanks to statement (2) we can also exchange the leaves of $T$ and $S$. \item Furthermore, statement (3) allows crossing changes between $T$ and a component of $\theta$ in the support of $T$ \end{enumerate} Indeed, in each case the clasper $\tilde T$ involved in the corresponding statement has repeats and can thus be deleted up to link-homotopy. \end{rmq}